williams-c/covid_graphs/README.md

  - returns the total number of confirmed cases for the given states

  - optional parameters:
-   - start - starting date for the time-series, must be of format 'YYYY-MM-DD' If null, 2020-01-22 date will be selected
+   - start - starting date for the time-series, must be of format 'YYYY-MM-DD' If null, 2020-01-22  will be selected
      * data begins on 2020-01-22
    - end - ending date for the time-series, must be of format 'YYYY-MM-DD' If null, current date will be selected
    - state - state to include in time-series, can request any number of states.
 If left blank, will return all states